Philip Wagner offers insight into the six major struggles pastors face in the ministry and how to overcome them.

 This is the reality—the job of a pastor can be 24/7 and carry unique challenges.

 Some pastors wear themselves out trying to help people.
-Some wound their family because they are so involved in ministry.
+Some wound their families because they are so involved in ministry.
 Others flourish in their ministry and personal life.

-Approximately 85% of churches in America have less than 200 people.
+Approximately 85 percent of churches in America have less than 200 people.
 Sixty percent of churches are under 100 people.
 The average size congregation in the U.S. is 89 people, according to The Barna Group.
 Staffs are small, and needs are great.
-In many situations, the pastor needs to be a Bible teacher, accountant, strategist, visionary, computer tech, counselor, public speaker, worship director, prayer warrior, mentor, leadership trainer, and fundraiser.
+In many situations, the pastor needs to be a Bible teacher, accountant, strategist, visionary, computer tech, counselor, public speaker, worship director, prayer warrior, mentor, leadership trainer and fundraiser.